JonYarber/zip_code_mapping/README.md

 ## Context

-I work as a contractor for the Air Force Medical Command’s (AFMEDCOM) Studies and Analysis Division (A9), where we provide analytical support for healthcare-related inquiries concerning the Air Force.
-One of our key projects involves examining the types of care that active duty service members seek off base, which we refer to as Private Sector Care.
+I previously worked as a contractor for the Air Force Medical Command’s (AFMEDCOM) Studies and Analysis Division (A9), providing analytical support for healthcare-related inquiries concerning the Air Force.
+One of our key projects involved examining the types of care that active duty service members seek off base, referred to as Private Sector Care.
-While we have access to Private Sector Care data, there is no efficient way to filter this data to include only the records for care performed within a certain radius of any given installation or military treatment facility (MTF).
-With millions of records generated each fiscal year and a focus on five years of data for this project, it is critical that we filter the results to include only the specific records we need during our initial processing.
+While we had access to Private Sector Care data, there was no efficient way to filter this data to include only the records for care performed within a certain radius of any given installation or military treatment facility (MTF).
+With millions of records generated each fiscal year and a focus on five years of data for this project, it was critical to filter the results to include only the specific records we needed during our initial processing.

-One piece of information included in the data is the ZIP code of the healthcare professional from whom care was sought.
-We determined that an effective way to filter the data is to identify all ZIP codes within a certain radius of a given MTF and only pull records where the healthcare provider’s ZIP code matches one of those identified.
-While this method may not be perfect, it successfully reduces the data set to a more manageable number of records.
+One piece of information in the data was the ZIP code of the healthcare professional from whom care was sought.
+We determined that an effective way to filter the data is to identify all ZIP codes within a certain radius of a given MTF and only examine records where the healthcare provider’s ZIP code matched one of those identified.
+While this method may not be perfect, it successfully reduced the data set to a more manageable number of records.

 This provided a clear outline of our methodology: